 At the two walls next to the first corner tile, I lined up the plastic liner with the wall.
 Along the radiator wall, I trimmed the plastic down with the blade.

-The hardest area to trim was the closet but again I cut off a little at a time.
+The closet was the hardest area to trim, but again I cut off a little at a time.

 You can see in the shot above how the plastic looked once trimmed around the closet wall.

 It’s important to note that trimming the plastic liner does NOT need to be perfect.
 If you have some jagged spots no worries the rubber tile will cover that up.